Battle of Xiangyang: Aftermath

 Xiangyang, the strongest fortress of the Song dynasty, had fallen.
 As a result, Yuan forces were free to conquer the rest of southern China.
 Everywhere else Yuan went, Song fortresses defected as the defecting Song commander in Xiangyang, Lu Wenhuan, ordered other members of his family commanding Song forces to defect to the Yuan.
-In 1275, the Song government unsuccessfully attempted to form a truce, but by then the act was too late.
+In 1275, the Song government unsuccessfully attempted to negotiate a truce, but by then it was too late.

 Many people agree that the fall of Xiangyang essentially marked the end of the Song dynasty.
-For example, Paul K. Davis wrote, "Mongol victory broke the southern Sung dynasty, leading to the establishment of the Yuan dynasty."
+For example, Paul K. Davis wrote, "Mongol victory broke the southern Song dynasty, leading to the establishment of the Yuan dynasty."
 For the six years that Yuan sieged Xiangyang, Song were unable to regroup and strike back at Yuan with their resources in the south.
 In fact, they could not even get much reinforcements and supplies to Xiangyang, to support the hard-working defense there.
 The emperor of the Song dynasty abdicated on 4 February 1276.